 Congenital aniridia has been reported to have an incidence between 1:64000 and 1:100000.
 However, to our knowledge, there are no extensive epidemiologic reports of aniridic fibrosis syndrome in patients with congenital aniridia.
 In one study, seven cases out of 155 eyes with aniridia were found (4.5%).

 The pathophysiology that causes aniridic fibrosis syndrome is unknown.
 However, observations from published literature can give us clues into the underlying mechanisms.
 In reported cases, the fibrotic membrane appears to originate from the rudimentary iris and is first noticeable as a growth on the posterior chamber (PC) IOL.
-The membrane may pull the PCIOL anteriorly, and progressive growth in late-stage disease reportedly causes additional tilting of the PCIOL and eventual contact with and embedding in, the cornea.
+The membrane may pull the PCIOL anteriorly, and progressive growth in late-stage disease reportedly causes additional tilting of the PCIOL and eventual contact with the cornea.
 Posterior progression of the fibrosis covers the ciliary body and results in hypotony.

 Three surgically extracted samples in Tsai et al.’s study were examined for histopathologic changes.
 The membrane was composed of hypocellular fibrous tissue with bundles of immature collagen bundles mixed in with mature collagen fibers.
 Mild vascularity was noted in two of the three, and no other ocular cell type was observed in the fibrosis.
 Additionally, T-cells and macrophages were scarce in two of three samples, indicating a lack of inflammation that may be associated with other anterior chamber membranes.
 One other histopathologic examination of a membrane in aniridic fibrosis syndrome revealed similar findings.
 Of note, the poor wound healing that may accompany fibrous ingrowth was reportedly absent in one case series.
 Tsai et al. hypothesized that contact or proximity of intraocular structures to immature vessels on the rudimentary iris might provide either a scaffold or a stimulus for the initiation and extension of the fibrotic membrane.
 Additionally, variant PAX6 mutations could also predispose patients to fibrotic membranes and could be the root cause.
 However, a case of aniridic fibrosis syndrome in an infant without intraocular implants (but positive for prior Descemet stripping endothelial keratoplasty) has been reported, which challenges this theory.